entur/sdk/README.md

 This SDK simplifies the use of Entur's travel APIs in JavaScript apps.
 For more information about Entur's APIs, see https://developer.entur.org

 Miss anything?
 Found a bug?
-File an [issue](https://github.com/entur/sdk/issues/new) or create a pull request!
+Fill an [issue](https://github.com/entur/sdk/issues/new) or create a pull request!

 ## Documentation